 - Narrowing of the intestinal lumen leads to obstruction

 - Infiltration of the mucosa, submucosa, muscular, and serous membranes of the intestines, which may compromise organ health and cause perforation and massive bleeding

-- Ability to spread to adjacent pelvic organs may degrade functioning and contribute to formation of adhesions and fistula
+- Ability to spread to adjacent pelvic organs may degrade functioning and contribute to the formation of adhesions and fistula

 - Metastatic spread, mainly through lymphatic vessels to regional pelvic lymph nodes, lymphoid structures of the mesentery, omentum, and retroperitoneum.
 Metastasis may also reach organs distant (liver, lungs, bones, etc.)

-- The anatomical structure of the intestine contains an abundance of lymph nodes, made up of a dense network of lymphatic vessels, which contribute to early metastasis and proliferation of colorectal cancer
+- The anatomical structure of the intestine contains an abundance of lymph nodes, made up of a dense network of lymphatic vessels, which contribute to early metastasis and proliferation of colorectal cancer.

 Symptoms of colon cancer